Explore our pick for the week 18, 2025 !

 Anima Flux: Co-Op Metroidvania Mayhem

 How far are you willing to go for the sake of humanity?
-Would you transfer your soul to another soldier?
-In Anima Flux, that is the only way to escape the certain death that awaits..
+Would you transfer your soul to another soldier?.

 Game of the (16th) Week, 2025